Dom1n1cIR/My-Portfolio/README.md

 # My-Portfolio
-My Previous Portofolio before editting to the current profolio that I am using.
+My Previous Portofolio before editing to the current profolio that I am using.